Mercedes-Benz SL-Class Performance

 Handling and Braking

 - "Its electric-assisted power steering, which Benz somewhat cynically calls Direct-Steer, is a speed-sensitive system that on occasion did some funky speed sensing in its transitions.
-Otherwise, it's too seamless, providing no feedback in virtually every condition." -- Motor Trend
+Otherwise, it's too seamless, providing no feedback in virtually every condition." -- Motor Trend (2013)

 Next Steps: Mercedes-Benz SL-Class

-- Find low financing rates for the Mercedes-Benz SL-Class
+- View the best prices for the 2015 Mercedes-Benz SL-Class

-- See what others paid for the 2013 Mercedes-Benz SL-Class
+- See what others paid for the 2015 Mercedes-Benz SL-Class

 - See Luxury Sports Cars rankings